bobmonsour/bobmonsour.com/src/posts/calculating-reading-time.md

 ---
 title: Calculating reading time for a post
 date: 2022-02-06
-description: Where does that 'About 4 minutes to read' come from?
-Each of the posts on this site (there are only two so far, and this is the second one), display something like "About 1 minute to read."
+description: Where does that 'About 4 minutes to read' come from?"
 keywords: reading time, eleventy, filters
 imagesrc: "calculating-reading-time-for-a-post.jpg"
 imagealt: "a boy reading at sunset"